-600.5.10 Involuntary Demotion
+600.5.8 INVOLUNTARY DEMOTION

 When any County action is the cause for the demotion, the employee's pay may be reduced.
 Additionally, the County has the right to initiate a demotion for performance and/or discipline reasons.
-At the effective date of either of these actions, if the salary of the employee is above the maximum of the salary range for the position to which the employee is demoted, their pay will be reduced to an appropriate position in the new salary range, based on the relevancy of their qualifications and experience to the job to which they are now assigned and relative to the salaries of 600 Compensation Policies Page | 5 other incumbents in the same job.
+At the effective date of either of these actions, if the salary of the employee is above the maximum of the salary range for the position to which the employee is demoted, their pay will be reduced to an appropriate position in the new salary range, based on the relevancy of their qualifications and experience to the job to which they are now assigned and relative to the salaries of other incumbents in the same job.

-600.5.9 Chief Deputy Pay
+600.5.9 CHIEF DEPUTY PAY

-Bonner County will pay an increased pay differential to employees who have been appointed "Chief Deputy" by their Elected Official, for the duration of the appointment only.
-The pay differential will account for the increase in duties associated with the Chief Deputy assignment which is in addition to the employee's current job duties as outlined in the employee's current position description.
-The pay differential will be either an hourly differential or a salary differential dependent upon the job evaluation and classification of the employee's job description (hourly/non-exempt vs. salaried/exempt).
-The pay differential only applies to the employee during the Chief Deputy assignment.
-If the Chief Deputy assignment is transferred, it is incumbent upon the Elected Official to complete the status change, notifying both the HR and Payroll Departments of the removal of the assignment and the associated pay differential.
+Bonner County will provide an increased pay differential to employees who have been appointed "Chief Deputy" by their Elected Official, for the duration of the appointment only.
+The pay differential will account for the increase in duties associated with the Chief Deputy assignment which is in addition to the employee's job duties as outlined in the employee's current position description.
+The pay differential will be a \$400 stipend for each pay period in which the Elected Official is absent and unavailable for 3 or more days within the applicable pay period.
+If the Chief Deputy assignment is transferred, the Elected Official must complete the status change, and notify both the Human Resources and Payroll Departments of the removal of the assignment and the associated pay differential.